 If you need help, service, or technical assistance or just want more information about IBM products, you will find a wide variety of sources available from IBM to assist you.
-This appendix contains information about where to go for additional information about IBM and IBM products, what to do if you experience a problem with your xSeries or IntelliStation[®] system, and whom to call for service, if it is necessary.
+This appendix contains information about where to go for additional information about IBM and IBM products, what to do if you experience a problem with your @server[®] or IntelliStation[®] system or optional device, and whom to call for service, if it is necessary.